gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

-# Policy for Alliance Bible Quizzing
+# Policies for Christian and Missionary Alliance Bible Quizzing

 ## Contact Information